 That said, townhouse HOAs are typically far less expensive and restrictive than those associated with condos.
 Whereas townhouse owners are responsible for the entire exterior of their property, a condo community’s HOA or a property management company is responsible for maintaining lawn care and other exterior maintenance.
 Each HOA’s rules and regulations vary widely, so be sure to read the fine print thoroughly before signing.

 What Are The Pros and Cons of Duplex Living?

 Let’s weigh the advantages and disadvantages of buying a duplex.

 Location, location, location.
 If your reason for buying a home is to move to a more desirable neighborhood or a better school district, purchasing a duplex can be the most affordable way to become a property owner.
 Additionally, diversifying your income with a reliable stream of rent payments can be a worthwhile long-term investment.

 Although the upfront costs of investing in a duplex may be higher than purchasing a townhome, in many cases, the return on investment (ROI) can be felt immediately because rental income can help you pay off your mortgage faster.

-Another benefit of investing in a duplex comes in the midst of the COVID-19 pandemic and the recession, which has forced 39% of younger millennials to move back home.
+Another benefit of investing in a duplex is that you can live with your family.
 Whether you purchase a duplex and rent both units out to family members or choose to live in one unit and rent the other to a child or older parent, a duplex could be a smart investment for you and your extended family.

 If you choose to purchase a duplex, the landlord responsibilities will likely be the biggest lifestyle change.
-Becoming a first-time home owner and landlord in one fell swoop is a significant undertaking: You must make yourself available to make repairs as needed, follow local laws that regulate safe dwelling units, market the property to ensure occupancy and more.
+Becoming a new homeowner and landlord in one fell swoop is a significant undertaking.
+As a landlord, you must make yourself available to make repairs as needed, follow local laws that regulate safe dwelling units, market the property to ensure occupancy and more.